ABF-QC/Module2_Project1/Notebook/Analysis_w_Results.md

 ### Model Selected
 ---

-The model built from a polynomial regression with an order of 2 with 30 features selecetd with SelectKBest performs better than any other tested models.
+The model built from a polynomial regression with an order of 2 with 30 features selected with SelectKBest performs better than any other tested models.

 | Regression Method   | Predictors (qty chosen)  | Mean Absolute Error | Mean Square Error    | Root Mean Square Error | R2 scores   |
 | ------------------- | ----------- | ------------------- | -------------------- | ---------------------- | ----------- |